aqueel-code/pet-breeding-game/README.md

 ## Contributions

 Contributions to the Pet Breeding and Simulation Game are welcome!
-If you find any bugs, have suggestions for improvements, or want to add new features, feel free to ~~open an issue or submit a pull request~~ email me: aqueel.ifham@tuta.io.
+If you find any bugs, have suggestions for improvements, or want to add new features, feel free to open an issue or submit a pull request or email me: aqueel.ifham@tuta.io.

 ## License